 size for the image.
 Stick with the size you’ve specified, or create a new PDF for a larger size.

 Any doubts about the icon sizes?
-Check out our guide
+Check

 2. Create an Image Set in Your XCAsset File

 If you don’t have an Images.xcassets file, you’ll have to create it first.
 From there, choose New Image Set